-Section 3 uses the device of elected alternates as a convenient vehicle for facilitating the filling of elector vacancies, which is then dealt with under Section 6.
+Legislative Note: Section 3 uses the device of elected alternates as a convenient vehicle for facilitating the filling of elector vacancies, which is then dealt with under Section 6.
 But alternates are not essential for the filling of vacancies, nor does the designation of alternates for each elector position absolutely guarantee that the alternates will suffice for the filling of all vacancies that conceivably might arise.
 Thus most states do not at the present time provide for the initial selection of alternate electors, relying instead on persons who happen to be available should there be a vacancy that has to be filled.
-For examples of states that do employ designated alternates, see HAW.
-REV. STAT.
-ANN. §§ 14-21, 14-23; MINN.
-STAT.
-ANN. §§ 208.03, 208.05.
+For examples of states that do employ designated alternates, see Hawaii Rev. Stat.
+Ann. §§ 14-21, 14-23; Minn.
+Stat.
+Ann. §§ 208.03, 208.05.
 Note, however, that Minnesota does not designate an alternate for each elector position.
 In any event, if a state preferred not to employ the device of alternates, adjustment of this section and of Section 6 would be necessary.

-It may be that a state would provide for the possibility of slates of electors not committed to any political party or to particular presidential or vice-presidential candidates.
-The Mississippi statute explicitly adverts to the possibility of an unpledged elector.
-See MISS.
-CODE ANN. § 23-15-785 (4).
-Adjustment of Section 3 is required for any such states, as is adjustment of Sections 4 and 6.
-The legislative note to Section 3 provides language that could be used if an adjustment were undertaken.
+It may be that some states hold open the possibility of slates of electors which are not committed to any political party or to particular presidential or vice-presidential candidates. [citation to Mississippi and others if discovered] Adjustment of Section 3 would be required for any such states, as would adjustment of Sections 4 and 6.

-SECTION 4.
+\\\\\SECTION 4.
 PLEDGE.
-Each elector nominee and alternate elector nominee of a political party shall execute the following pledge: "If selected for the position of elector, I agree to serve and to mark my ballots for President and Vice President for the nominees for those offices of the party that nominated me."
-[Each elector nominee and alternate elector nominee of an unaffiliated presidential candidate shall execute the following pledge: "If selected for the position of elector as a nominee of an unaffiliated presidential candidate, I agree to serve and to mark my ballots for that candidate and for that candidate's vice-presidential running mate."]
+Each elector nominee and alternate elector nominee of a political party shall execute the following pledge: "If selected for the position of elector, I agree to serve and to cast my ballots for President and Vice President for the nominees for those offices of the party that nominated me.
+[If selected for the position of elector as a nominee of an unaffiliated presidential candidate, I agree to serve and to cast my ballots for that candidate and for that candidate's vice-presidential running mate.]"
 The executed pledges must accompany the submission of the corresponding names to the [Secretary of State].